If you start early enough, compounding returns can lead to a significantly earlier retirement.

 |PAID OUT DIVIDENDS||$5,600.00||$5,600.00||$5,600.00||$5,600.00||$5,600.00||$12,000.00|

 It’s powerful seeing the difference of compounded interest versus re-investing your initial investment.
 Moreover, the two options illustrated above are small samples of what you can accomplish.
-Here are a couple other ways you can maximize your initial investment:
+Here are a couple of other ways you can maximize your initial investment:

 Additionally, for investors hungry to get their money moving constantly, investment vehicles such as mutual funds, REITs, real estate investment funds, and the like all provide this opportunity.
 The yearly capital gains illustrated above, mirror what it would look like to have your money working every single day.
 With your money in motion, you would get to avoid doing any due diligence on the next 12% yielding investment you seek.